 –“The guy back there in the fishtank…” he began quietly.

 –“You can speak normally,” I told him. “–They have just been reseated.”

-The man was some sort of a local celebrity.
-My friend didn’t remember his name, only that he had had a show and been a frequent guest on Quebec TV, and also that he was in some way connected with Denys Arcand – whom even I had heard about.
-It sounded like the guy was kind of a big deal, actually, considering the size of the province – a big fish in a small pond.
+The man was some sort of local celebrity.
+My friend didn’t remember his name, only that the guy had had a show and been a frequent guest on Quebec TV, and also that he was in some way connected with Denys Arcand – whom even I had heard about.
+It sounded like he was kind of a big deal, actually, considering the size of the province – a big fish in a small pond.
 The magnanimous booth accommodation suddenly made much more sense now.
 So did the hair and the watch.
 The younger women, too.
-I commented on this to my friend; he just shrugged his shoulders.
+I commented on this to my friend; he shrugged his shoulders.

 There was a pause in our conversation.
-I mulled the whole thing over while sipping my coffee (slightly burned).
+Sipping my coffee (slightly burned), I mulled the whole thing over.
 My friend fell taciturn again.
 He was perhaps too kind (or too apathetic) to rub it in my face, but the ironic arc of this afternoon’s debate did not escape my attention.
 I thought about how hypocritical my earlier rant about Moscow expats must have sounded.
 Living in a bubble, eh?
 Here I was, with more than a decade spent in Montreal (even allowing for all of my absences – admittedly many and often protracted) and I still had no clue about what people here watched, listened to, read, or whom they venerated and gossiped about: I had never had any particular interest in learning any of that.
-My own peculiar cultural universe included the US, anglophone Canada, France, Russia, and most of the so-called PIIGS countries.
+My own peculiar cultural universe included the US, anglophone Canada, France, Russia, and even some of the so-called PIIGS countries.
 But Quebec?
 Not so much.
 Okay, I may have seen a couple of movies (both of them Danys Arcand’s) but that’s about it.
 I was physically here, but culturally, I was living in my own bubble.
 I might as well be living in Moscow.